GIScience/ohsome2label/README.md

 ### Configuration

-We believe you are familiar with [OpenStreetMap](https://www.openstreetmap.org/#map=15/47.1577/3.8563):round_pushpin:, othewise you are highly recommended to check this out since OpenStreetMap contains a huge types of geographical data, ranging from highways to different buildings.
-Before you start playing around wiht ohsome2labe, you have to specify parameters, such as the target bouding box or the geospatial object you are looking for.
+We believe you are familiar with [OpenStreetMap](https://www.openstreetmap.org), otherwise you are highly recommended to check this out since OpenStreetMap contains a huge types of geographical data, ranging from highways to different buildings.
+Before you start playing around with ohsome2label, you have to specify parameters, such as the target bounding box or the geospatial object you are looking for.

 Here is a example for [config.yaml](config/config.yaml) file.